The Legend of Chain Gang Hill

 Plantation masters used chains as a means to confine and transport slaves.
 Following the Civil War, the southern prison system was left in shambles.
 As order was restored, criminals were leased to work in the fields, mines, railroads and on public projects.
 Former Governor, Joseph Brown leased over 300 prisoners for 8 cents each a day to rebuild the W&ARR.
 The convict lease system was so successful that the need for penitentiaries was almost non-existent.

 Prior to 1900, the dilemma of operating tax supported state prisons was solved by transforming state prisons into leased chain gang labor for private profit.
 Flexible chains permitted mobility for hard labor.
 Lodging, meals, confinement and security rested with the lessee.
 This proved to be a powerful force to deal with post Civil War issues and rising labor costs.
-In 1908, Georgia “prison farms” evolved and ended the convict lease system.
+In 1908, Georgia road “prison farms” evolved and ended the private convict lease system among businesses.

 Georgia’s chain gang history was a dark past.
 It included a reputation of harsh treatment, investigations, ruthless guards, bureaucratic corruption and attention in the national media.
 A 1930’s book and movie entitled, “I am a fugitive from a Georgia Chain Gang” by Robert Burns brought national attention to the Georgia penal system and eventually helped to bring reform by Governor Ellis Arnoll.
 Also, Bartow’s own Rebecca L. Felton, championed this cause.